 • Conflicts of interest.
-While the agency's governing statute does contain some language to prevent potential conflicts of interest with trade associations, the language only applies to the executive commissioner and to entities with a financial interest in the former Texas Department of Mental Health and Mental Retardation and local mental health and mental retardation authorities.
-The agency's statute does not include standard language that would help prevent potential conflicts of interest between high-ranking agency employees and professional trade organizations associated with the health and human services agencies' myriad functions, as a way of ensuring that agency decisions are made solely in the public's interest.
+While the agency's governing statute does contain some language to prevent potential conflicts of interest with trade associations, the language only applies to the executive commissioner and to entities with a financial interest in the former Texas Department of Mental Health and Mental Retardation and local mental health and mental retardation authorities.1 The agency's statute does not include standard language that

+Statute does not include language to help prevent potential conflicts of interest. would help prevent potential conflicts of interest between high-ranking agency employees and professional trade organizations associated with the health and human services agencies' myriad functions, as a way of ensuring that agency decisions are made solely in the public's interest.